Arminochlorid/multi-objective-loss-function/README.md

 License

-MIT License or CC BY 4.0 – choose based on your citation context.
+MIT License or CC BY 4.0